-- 1. Click Monitor, Ports, then QCL Status - 2.
+- 1. Click Monitor, Ports and QCL Status - 2.
 If you want to auto-refresh the information then you need to evoke the "Auto-refresh". - 3.
 Scroll to select the combined, static, Voice VLAN and conflict. - 4.
-To Click the "Refresh" to refresh a entry of the MVR Statistics Information.
+To click the "Refresh" to refresh an entry of the MVR Statistics Information.